shahmirfaisal/100-days-of-code/log.md

 ### Day 5: March 21, 2020.

-**Today's Progress**: I to debug node.js app and I also learned a little bit about express(middlewares).
+**Today's Progress**: I learned to debug node.js app and I also learned a little bit about express(middlewares).

 **Thoughts:** Working with express is really fun.